bobmonsour/11tybundle.dev/src/posts/2025/11ty-bundle-80.md

 I've created [a survey](https://docs.google.com/forms/d/e/1FAIpQLSfef-ekQaPHSRnIQY8iUn-fmR79P1BXep-j2jPM3RKCDEcDnw/viewform?usp=sharing&ouid=116404147894481708789) to capture some data, and more importantly, to give you an opportunity to share your thoughts about the site and how it could be more useful to you and the rest of the Eleventy community.
 It's short and sweet and your input would be greatly apprecaiated.
 [Take the survey here](https://docs.google.com/forms/d/e/1FAIpQLSfef-ekQaPHSRnIQY8iUn-fmR79P1BXep-j2jPM3RKCDEcDnw/viewform?usp=sharing&ouid=116404147894481708789).
 If you run into any issues with the survey link, please let me know by [email here](mailto:bob.monsour@gmail.com?subject=11ty%20Bundle%20survey%20comments).

+Go ahead and open it in a new tab so you can fill it out after reading the rest of this issue.

 If you want to skip the preliminaries and get right to [the releases](#releases) or [the posts](#posts), or [the sites](#sites), have at it.

 Enjoy!